shortlegstudio/SpaceRaider/README.md

 ## TODO - Things still to complete
  * Show damage when health is reduced
  * Maybe a bonus level every 5 or ten levels?
 Like dodge asteroids?
  * Create different levels of enemies, first swoopers should be one shot-kills.
 Later make them tougher and different color worth more points...
+ * Design formations so that each phase that adds more in is just a subset of the formations.
+Makes it easier to manage but also provides more of an experience of the game progressing

 ## Credits